Canon 200D vs Nikon D3500

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (9 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D emerges as the winner of the contest (9 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 200D vs Nikon D3500